Parallels/githooks/README.md

 $ git clone git://github.com/Parallels/githooks.git $STASH_HOME/external-hooks
 ```

-Then, edit `$STASH_HOME/external-hooks/hooks.d/hookconfig.py` and put
+Then, edit `$STASH_HOME/external-hooks/githooks.ini` and put your
-your githooks configuration files in $STASH_HOME/external-hooks/conf
+githooks configuration files in $STASH_HOME/external-hooks/conf
 (pre-receive.conf.sample and post-receive.conf.sample demonstrate the
-minimal configuration).
-Change the files mode so that the user that
+minimal setup).
+Change the files mode so that the user that runs Stash
-runs Stash (`stash` by default) owns the files.
+(`stash`/`bitbucket` by default) owns the files.
 Python scripts must
 be executable:

 ```